What You Need to Start an Apprenticeship

-It’s important to understand that an apprenticeship can be a three to five-year commitment.
+It’s important to understand that an apprenticeship can be a three to four-year commitment.
 Think about the experience as an investment in your future career.

 If you’re interested in a particular trade area, volunteer and offer your time for work experience to help you decide whether it’s the right career for you.

 There’s no need to be nervous about the job application process.
 Phone screening and face-to-face or online interviews are your opportunity to share your enthusiasm and commitment to an apprenticeship.

 But if you do find yourself apprehensive about applying for a role, remember:

 - You might feel out of your comfort zone but you had the courage to show up

 - You care about the outcome, and the opportunity is important to you

 - You followed through on a commitment made in the face of feeling nervous